 A pancake is a thin, flat cake, made of batter and fried in a frying pan.
-A traditional English pancake is very thin and is served immediately.
-Golden syrup or lemon juice and caster sugar are the usual toppings for pancakes.
+A traditional English pancake is very thin and is served immediately, usually topped with golden syrup or lemon juice and caster sugar.

 What is Pancake Day?

-Shrove Tuesday marks the last day before Lent, traditionally a period of abstinence, associated with clearing your cupboards of things like sugar, fat and eggs.
-It’s known as Pancake Day because it represents a good opportunity to use up such ingredients.
+Pancake day, or Shrove Tuesday, marks the last day before Lent, traditionally a period of abstinence, associated with clearing your cupboards of things like sugar, fat and eggs before the Lenten fast.

 When is Pancake Day?

 Pancake Day takes place 47 days before Easter Sunday.
 Because the date of Easter Sunday is dictated by the cycles of the moon, Pancake Day can occur anytime between February 3 and March 9.
-This year Pancake Day falls on Tuesday 5th March.
-Yes you’ve got it, it’s TODAY!
+This year Pancake Day falls on Tuesday 16h February.

 What will we be having in Fethiye?